opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 !!!
 Note

     1. To get notified about the project update on the cloud, you need to be online and logged in.
-    2. If a new version is available, you should syncronize your project as soon as possible.
+    2. If a new version is available, you should synchronize your project as soon as possible.

 There are two ways in which you can see whether your project is up-to-date with the version on QFieldCloud.